 Anal cancer is a rare cancer that starts in the anus.
-This is the opening at the very end of the large bowel.
+This is the opening at the end of the bowel.

 The anus is the part of the large bowel that opens to the outside of the body.
-It is the tube that your stools pass through as you empty your bowels.
-It is also called the anal canal.
+It is the tube that your poo (stool) passes through when you go to the toilet to empty your bowel.
+The anus makes up part of your digestive system.
 It is about 3 cm long, and is at the end of your rectum.

-The anal canal connects the anus to the rectum.
+- anal canal, which connects the rectum to the anus

 Anal cancer can start in any part of the anus.
 Anal margin tumours are more common in men than women.
 Cancers that start higher up in the anal canal are more common in women.